 As my sense of self has shifted away from something tangible and centred, my works have changed from representation, narrative and symbolism, toward something fragmented, uncertain and complex.
 Visualised through interactions of colours and shapes, across a flat plane and with marks that are about touch, made between intention and chance.

-I work through a process of repetition and experimentation, usually involving drawing/painting, monoprinting and collage with paper and fabric – instinctively from the subconscious, visual memories, such as dreams, and observation in nature or from the body.
+I work instinctively from the subconscious through a process of repetition and experimentation, usually involving drawing/painting, monoprinting and collage with paper and fabric.
+Drawing from visual memories, dreams, observation in nature or from the body.

 Selected group exhibitions